kacpermisiek/e-menu/README.md

 ***And set variable SMTP_ENABLED to true***

-### 3. Installation
+### 3. Running the app
 ```bash
 docker compose up --build
 ```
 It will create two services: db (postgresql) and app (fastapi)

 ### 4. Example data
-You can use init_data.main.py script to create some example data in the database (before that make sure that app and database is running).
+You can use init_data.main.py script to create some example data in the database (before that make sure that app and database is running - previous command :) ).
 This script will generate some menu positions, menus, users and mail pool with menu positions generated / created today and yesterday.
-Please add your email to USERS variable in the init_data.init_schemas.py
+Please add your email to USERS variable in the init_data.init_schemas.py if you want to receive mails (or create user by /admin/user endpoint).

 ### 4.1 Create venv
 ```bash